spiral/docs/docs/en/queue/interceptors.md

 # Queue — Interceptors

-Spiral Framework provides a way for developers to customize the behavior of their job processing pipeline through the use of interceptors.
+Spiral provides a way for developers to customize the behavior of their job processing pipeline through the use of interceptors.
 An interceptor is a piece of code that is executed before or after a job is pushed or consumed, and which allows developers to hook into the job processing pipeline to perform some action.